ESIPFed/data-help-desk/docs/how_to/how_to_measure_success.md

     -   Volunteer surveys can assess their experience, identify areas for improvement in the organization and support provided to them, and determine their willingness to participate in future events.
+1. **Qualitative engagement (in-person)**
--   Qualitative engagement (in-person): For physical help desks, observing the level of engagement of individuals can be informative.
+    - For physical help desks, observing the level of engagement of individuals can be informative.
 Did they ask follow-up questions?
 Did they seem satisfied with the information they received?
+1. **Metrics for virtual events**
--   Metrics for virtual events: For virtual data help desks, especially those utilizing platforms like Twitter, several metrics can be tracked:
+    - For virtual data help desks, especially those utilizing platforms like Twitter, several metrics can be tracked:
         -   Impressions: The number of times posts containing the tracked hashtag were seen by users.
         -   Posts: The total number of posts using the hashtag.
         -   Reach: The number of unique users who saw posts with the hashtag.
         -   Engagement: The number of intentional interactions like retweets and likes.
         -   Users: The number of individual users who posted with the hashtag.
 These metrics can demonstrate the broad reach of the virtual event.
+1. **Volunteer satisfaction**
--   Volunteer satisfaction: Ensuring that volunteers feel their time was well spent and are willing to participate in the future is a key indicator of a successful and sustainable data help desk.
+    - Ensuring that volunteers feel their time was well spent and are willing to participate in the future is a key indicator of a successful and sustainable data help desk.
 Tracking engagement with their contributed resources can also demonstrate value.
+1. **Understanding community needs**
--   Understanding community needs: The types of questions asked can highlight the community's areas of need and inform future efforts in data management training and resource development.
+    - The types of questions asked can highlight the community's areas of need and inform future efforts in data management training and resource development.
 Analyzing the questions can reveal recurring challenges, such as acquiring data, data cleaning, archiving, and understanding FAIR principles.
+1. **Long-term impact**
--   Long-term impact: While harder to measure immediately, the long-term success could be reflected in improved data management practices within the community and an increased understanding and adoption of FAIR principles.
+    - While harder to measure immediately, the long-term success could be reflected in improved data management practices within the community and an increased understanding and adoption of FAIR principles.